wlicb/UserInteractionTracker/README.md

 The User Interaction Recorder is a Chrome extension that records user interactions on amazon web pages

 ## Key Features
-- Interaction Recording: Captures user actions such as clicks, text inputs, scrolling events, and page navigations.
+- Interaction Recording: Captures user actions: clicks, scrolling, input, and navigation to new pages.
+Navigation is further categorized into new(new page, ie. clicking on a link), back, forward, and refresh actions.
+Each action records an HTML snapshot and a screenshot.
+The action links to the HTML snapshot through the htmlSnapshotId.
+And the action links to the screenshot through the screenshotId(timestamp).
 - Semantic Click Data: For click actions, the extension preloads recipes on the web page.
 If a clicked element has been processed by the recipe logic, it records a data-clickable-id, serving as semantic information about the user's action.
 - Data Export: After performing a set of actions, you can click the extension icon to download the recorded data.
-Note: Please limit the number of actions before downloading to prevent Chrome from freezing due to large amounts of data (each action may record an HTML snapshot and a screenshot).The data will be saved in a folder named DATA/SESSION_<timestamp> with the following contents: interactions.json: A JSON file containing recorded interactions and HTML snapshots. session_info.txt: A text file with session information.
+The data will be saved in a folder named DATA/SESSION_\<timestamp\> with the following contents:
-Screenshots.
+    - interactions.json: A JSON file containing recorded interactions and HTML snapshots.
+    - session_info.txt: A text file with session information.
+    - Screenshots: screenshots of the web page at different timestamps.
     - User ID: The extension allows you to set a user ID, which will be recorded in the session info.

+**Note: Please limit the number of actions before downloading to prevent Chrome from freezing due to large amounts of data (each action records an HTML snapshot and a screenshot).**
 ## Example Recording

 This is an example of a recorded interaction where the user clicked the "Proceed to Checkout" button on the shopping cart page.
 The extension recorded both the click event and the navigation to the new page, and saved the order detail information.